-9 Conclusions
+11 Conclusions

-This paper presents a Scalable Distributed Information Management System (SDIMS) that aggregates information in large-scale networked systems and that can serve as a basic building block for a broad range of applications.
+We present a Scalable Distributed Information Management System (SDIMS) that aggregates information in large-scale networked systems and that can serve as a basic building block for a broad range of applications.
 For large scale systems, hierarchical aggregation is a fundamental abstraction for scalability.
-We build our system by picking and extending ideas from Astrolabe and DHTs to achieve (i) scalability with respect to both nodes and attributes through a new aggregation abstraction that helps leverage DHT's internal trees for aggregation, (ii) flexibility through a simple API that lets applications control propagation of reads and writes, (iii) autonomy and isolation properties through simple augmentations of current DHT algorithms, and (iv) robustness to node and network reconfigurations through lazy reaggregation, on-demand reaggregation, and tunable spatial replication.
+We build our system by picking and extending ideas from Astrolabe and DHTs to achieve (i) scalability with respect to both nodes and attributes through exposure of DHT's internal trees as an aggregation abstraction, (ii) flex-ibility through a simple API that lets applications control propagation of reads and writes, (iii) autonomy and isolation properties through simple augmentations of current DHT algorithms, and (iv) robustness to node and network reconfigurations through lazy reaggregation, on-demand reaggregation, and tunable spatial replication.